canonical/checkbox/.github/pull_request_template.md

 <!--
-Make sure that your PR title is clear and contains a traceability marker.
+Example Title: Fixed bugged behaviour of checkbox load config (Bugfix)

-Traceability Markers is what we use to understand the impact of your change at a glance.
+A Traceability Marker is required as a suffix in the PR title to help understand the impact of your change at a glance.

 Pick one of the following:
 - Infra: Your change only includes documentation, comments, github actions or metabox
 - BugFix: Your change fixes a bug